European hip-hop: Czech Republic

-Czech hip hop is a hip hop musical subculture in the Czech Republic.
+Czech hip-hop is a hip-hopal subculture in the Czech Republic.
 Its history began after the Velvet Revolution in 1989.
-Since that time began the creation of this subculture with lot of bands, clubs and hip hop festivals appearing all around the country.
+Since that time began the creation of this subculture with lot of bands, clubs and hip-hop festivals appearing all around the country.

-There are so famous hip hop singers and groups: Nironic, PSH, Indy a Wich, Prago union, Supercrooo...
+There are so famous hip-hop singers and groups: Nironic, PSH, Indy a Wich, Prago union, Supercrooo...

 Germany

 German Hip Hop began as an underground music scene in 1982 when JaJaJa recorded "Katz Rap" in Ata Tak studios in Düsseldorf.
 "Katz Rap" by JaJaJa (1982, Ata Tak – WR 14) was the first rap song by a female on record in Europe.
 JaJaJa toured with a large graffiti canvas she spray painted with the band's name and a giant reptile/dragon/dinosaur.
 JaJaJa's "I Am An Animal" video released in 1983 featured breakdancing youths costumed as dinosaurs.

-Traditional music, from immigrants that migrated from Northern Africa, Turkey, Morocco, etc., mixed with the American hip hop scene may have contributed to Germany's hip hop music.
+Traditional music, from immigrants that migrated from Northern Africa, Turkey, Morocco, etc., mixed with the American hip-hop scene may have contributed to Germany's hip-hop music.
 The Neue Deutsche Welle band Fehlfarben released a song called, "Militürk," acknowledging and inspired by the presence of Turks in Germany.

 Film played a major impact in the beginning of the musical genre.
-Films such as, Beat Street and Wild Style, formed the first wave of hip hop fans.
-As a result, German youth began to graffiti and break dance which lead to underground hip hop music and development.
+Films such as, Beat Street and Wild Style, formed the first wave of hip-hop fans.
+As a result, German youth began to graffiti and break dance which lead to underground hip-hop music and development.
 In particular, one music group, Advance Chemistry sparked a huge interest in speaking out for the youth of Germany, especially the immigrants.
-Moreover, more and more people loved the hip hop scene in Germany until it reached its peak in 2001.
+Moreover, more and more people loved the hip-hop scene in Germany until it reached its peak in 2001.
 After that time period of rapping about life in Germany, "New Schoolers" rapped about crime and violence.
-Till this day, hip hop plays a significant role in Germany's music scene.
+Till this day, hip-hop plays a significant role in Germany's music scene.
 Germany produced the well-known Optik Army and its frontman Kool Savas as well as several other rap combos like Aggro Berlin, Die Fantastischen Vier, Ersguterjunge, Fettes Brot or Amstaff.
 Several solo artists like Bushido, Sido, Fler, Samy Deluxe and Azad.

 Hungary

-Hungarian hip hop is gaining more popularity.
+Hungarian hip-hop is gaining more popularity.
 Some of the former underground bands are in the media for instance: Bankos, NKS, Akkezdet Phiai, Bobakrome, Sub Bass Monster, Hősök, Anonim MC, Street Royal, DSP.